Loomie/codebreaker-game/README.md

 ## Setup
 To setup the server just clone the git repository.
 Change to the folder `server` and initialize the project:

+    npm install

+You need a TLS (SSL) certificate for HTTP/2 (HTTPS).
+Put a link to your certificate chain and key file as `cert.pem` and `key.pem` in the folder `server/`.

 ## Start

 To run the process in the foreground: